The Harp Guitars of Joseph

 This is how Joseph H. Bohmann described himself, and repeatedly.
 How much of it was hype, ego or truth is difficult to say.
+Most of his biographical and promotional materials seem to have been authored by himself, and some – like his 1899 Paris “Gold Prize” – may be truth-stretching.
 There aren’t many people today comparing his guitars and mandolins directly against the Bohmann competitors of the period, especially the other Chicago firms, such as Lyon & Healy.
-But compare directly Bohmann did, and he constantly offered “challenges” to all other manufacturers to prove him wrong (one such offer specifies $125,000 as a “reward” – for such “proof,” I suppose!).
-He does provide a lengthy list of international awards he received for his instruments – which instruments are unclear, though he states “violins, mandolins, guitars and zithers” (has anyone ever seen a Bohmann zither?).
-Writer Michael Wright mentions that Bohmann’s “Perfect Artist violins won a number of international honors.”
+But compare directly Bohmann did, and he constantly offered “challenges” to all other manufacturers to prove him wrong (one such offer specifies $125,000 as a “reward” – for such “proof”!).
+He does provide a lengthy list of international awards he received for his instruments – which instruments are unclear, though he states “violins, mandolins, guitars and zithers.”
+Writer Michael Wright mentioned that Bohmann’s “Perfect Artist violins won a number of international honors.”

-mandolins in America, or at least, Chicago.
-These were the
+first, to build mandolins in America, or at least, Chicago.
+These were

-Neapolitan-style bowlback mandolins, which Bohmann made in many grades.
-Most
+the Neapolitan-style bowlback mandolins, which Bohmann made in many

-are rather pedestrian, but high-end and
+are rather pedestrian, but high-end and “presentation” Bohmann

 Wright states that Bohmann was an early mandolin supplier for both Wards